alepouna/msfs-fix-atmosphere-parameters/README.md

 ## How to use

 1. Download the latest release from the [releases page](https://github.com/auroraisluna/msfs-fix-atmosphere-parameters/releases/latest)

 Make sure you download the `fix-msfs-atmosphere.exe` file not the source code!

 2. Extract the `fix-msfs-atmosphere.exe` file in a folder

-3. Copy the FlightSimulator.exe.
-You can find your FlightSimulator.exe: Open Steam, right click on Microsoft Flight Simulator, click on Properties, click on Local Files, click on Browse Local Files.
+3. Copy the FlightSimulator.exe from the game files.

+🔎 You can find your FlightSimulator.exe via: Open Steam, right click on Microsoft Flight Simulator, click on Properties, click on Local Files, click on Browse Local Files.

 4. Paste the FlightSimulator.exe in the folder you created in step 2

 5. Run `fix-msfs-atmosphere.exe`

 6. Wait for the process to finish

-7. Copy the newly made FlightSimulator_Modified.exe to the folder you found in step 3 and rename it to FlightSimulator.exe
+7. Copy the newly made FlightSimulator_Modified.exe to the game folder (from step 3) and rename it to FlightSimulator.exe.
+Make sure to rename the "FlightSimulator.exe" to something like "FlightSimulator.exe.backup" to revert the mod.
+You can also move this to another folder.

+⚠️ Note: Do not delete "FlightSimulator.exe" from the folder that contains this tool, as if you want to revert this change, you will need this original file and this might be the only place you have it in 😉

 8. Enjoy!

 ## How to revert

-You have two options:
+You have one option:

+Copy the original FlightSimulator.exe
+Since you have copied the original FlightSimulator.exe in step 3 of the [How to use](#how-to-use) section, you can just copy it back to the folder you found in step 3 and rename it to FlightSimulator.exe

-Option A: Steam Integrity Check (not recommended for standard installations - may delete your community folder in some cases if you do not use a seperate community folder and use addon linker for example)
+Option B: Steam Integrity Check (Has a 50% chance to work) **🚨 Not recommended for standard installations - may delete your entire game files or community folder)**
 1. Open Steam, right click on Microsoft Flight Simulator, click on Properties, click on Local Files, click on Verify Integrity of Game Files
 2. Wait for the process to finish

-Option B: Copy the original FlightSimulator.exe
-Since you have copied the original FlightSimulator.exe in step 3 of the [How to use](#how-to-use) section, you can just copy it back to the folder you found in step 3 and rename it to FlightSimulator.exe
+3. Hope Steam didn't delete your entire game files
+4. Enjoy

-## Errors
+## Errors / Issues

-If you get an error, please open an issue and attach a screenshot of the error message.

 Common errors:
 - "Error: FlightSimulator.exe does not exist.": Make sure you have copied the FlightSimulator.exe as described in the [How to use](#how-to-use) section.

+If you get a different error than this one, please open an issue and attach a screenshot of the error message.

 ## Need help?

 Join my Discord: https://discord.gg/5MeXEJzubC or open an issue.

-## Development
+## Build from Source / Development

 ### Requirements